 2. THE BEST TARGET AUDIENCE ISN’T ALWAYS OBVIOUS.

 Without a test plan, there’s no way to tell ahead of time which audience or audiences will perform well.
 You might expect the most directly-relevant audience – in this case, ‘Wine Lovers’ – to outperform all others.
-That may indeed be the case, but the best location-based audience for your campaign is not always the obvious choice.
-Other off-the-shelf audiences, like ‘Foodies’, may have proven just as effective at reaching wine drinkers.
+That may indeed be the case, but the best location-based audience for your ad campaign is not always the obvious choice.
+Other off-the-shelf audiences, like ‘Foodies’, may prove just as effective at reaching wine drinkers.

-Although testing adds a week or two to your campaign timeline, there’s no better way to ensure the performance of your location-based audience(s) and to maximize the return on your marketing investment.
-Testing allows you to confirm the both the quality of the underlying data and the performance of your selected audiences prior to a full campaign rollout.
+Although target audience testing adds a week or two to your campaign timeline, there’s no better way to ensure the performance of your location-based audience(s) and to maximize the return on your marketing investment.
+Testing allows you to confirm both the quality of the underlying data and the performance of your selected audiences prior to a full campaign rollout.
 It also allows you to allocate the balance of your campaign budget toward the audience(s) that perform best under real-world conditions.

 It’s Important to Continue to Test Target Audiences